 Attach the vertical boards with screws after marking the top as well as bottom boards.

-It is not difficult to place a pony wall.
+It is not difficult to place a wall.
 Set it against at least a single wall as well as fasten it in place.
 Draw a line over the whole floor to keep it straight.
 Place it on the line as well as attach it to the floor with screws.

 The wall should be screwed into the main wall.
-Then, there are the many support positions.
+Then, there are many support positions.
 Screw this into both walls when it crosses the entire width of the floor.

-Pony walls are now becoming extremely popular, including a growing number of designers using them in their designs.
+Pony walls are now becoming extremely popular, with a growing number of designers using them in their designs.
 They may be utilized in a variety of situations due to their versatility, and they can be utilized in a variety of areas if adequate measures are taken.
 If you are thinking of installing one or even more walls in your home, we hope the information in this article will be informative.